gintonicai/documentation/mvp/distillery-subchain-guide/troubleshooting.md

 If you've tried the solutions above and are still having issues, it's time to reach out.
 Here's where to get help:

-1. **Community Forum**: Post your issue on our [Gintonic Community Forum](https://community.gintonic.ai).
+1. **Community Forum**: Post your issue on our [gintonic Community Forum](https://community.gintonic.ai).
 Many experienced node operators hang out here and can offer advice.
 2. **Discord Channel**: Join our [Discord](https://discord.gg/gintonic) and post in the #node-help channel.
 Our team and community members actively monitor this.
 3. **Email Support**: For sensitive issues or if other channels haven't helped, email us at support@gintonic.ai.